This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Thoroughly wash the potatoes.

-- Cover with a lid and bring to a boil.
-Then reduce the heat to low and simmer very gently until the potatoes can be pierced easily with a knife, 10 to 15 minutes, being careful not to overcook them.
+- Place in a medium pot with 2 teaspoons salt and enough water to cover by about 1 inch.
+Cover with a lid and bring to a boil.
+Then reduce the heat to low and simmer very gently until the potatoes can be pierced easily with a knife, 10 to 14 minutes, being very careful not to overcook them.

 - Add the hot potatoes to the dill mixture and toss to coat.
 Taste and adjust the seasonings, if needed.
 Serve warm or at room temperature.